the-events-calendar/gigpress/trunk/readme.txt

 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
 Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.3.6 =

+* Fixed bug where disabling JSON-LD output didn't in fact disable JSON-LD output
+* Removed calls to mysql_real_escape_string during CSV import
+* Fixed a bug where existing artists, venues, and tours were not identified and used during import in some cases
+* Fixed potential PHP warnings during CSV import

 = 2.3.5 =